LuanMN1/GymLog/README.md

 - ✅ Exercise name translations
 - ✅ Forms for creating exercises, PRs, and routines
 - ✅ Edit and delete routines
+- ✅ Workout history with statistics and filters
+- ✅ Preset workout routines library
+- ✅ Dynamic translation for routines and workouts
+- ✅ Individual set tracking for workouts
+- ✅ Exercise notes translation
+- ✅ Collapsible exercise lists in routines

 ## Project Structure